Our Impact Model

 As a social enterprise, we support the community through providing affordable, professional design to organisations who need it to grow.

-For every 10 hours of full price work we provide 1 hour of low-cost or pro bono work.
+For every 10 hours of full price work we provide 1 hour of sponsored work.

 Our sponsored design is supported by full fee paying clients, who may be businesses looking to increase their corporate social responsibility, or previous clients who gained funding through our initial help, and are moving to the stage of their work.